 Who Uses Angular?
 Is It Much in Demand?

-As seen by this chart, Angular is one of the most widely used programming languages.
-These additional statistics reinforce the idea of Angular’s extreme popularity.
-Businesses and organizations that use Angular include many heavy-hitters such as General Motors, Google (of course), The Guardian, HBO, ING, Netflix, Nike, PayPal, and Sony.
+As seen by this chart, Angular has been one of the most widely used programming languages in recent history.
+This additional statistic shows that Angular continues to remain consistently popular.
+Businesses and organizations that use Angular in their app development pipeline include many heavy-hitters such as Google (of course), Microsoft Office, GMail, Forbes, Delta, Deutsche Bank, PayPal, and Samsung.

 - Delivering a complete and functioning front end application